-Ephemerides and observability details for Great Shefford
+Ephemerides and observability details for

-Observatory Minor Planet Discoveries
+Observatory Minor Planet potential discoveries

 This page links directly to the Minor Planet Center's Ephemeris Service to